 Tokyo has a couple of ‘sub-centers’ which are even bigger than its city center.
 Notable sub-centers include Shinjuku, Shibuya, and Ikebukuro.
 These three have all formed around the stations along the JR Yamanote Line, an inner city route that circles the city.
 Shinjuku, especially, is one of Japan’s most vibrant areas with a lot of department stores and restaurants.
 It is also one of the most important business and administrative centers in the country.
 For these reasons, Shinjuku is sometimes called the ‘new city center’ of Tokyo.

 On the west side of Shinjuku Station, several super high-rise buildings are standing.
 And among those buildings is the Tokyo Metropolitan Government Building.
 It was relocated from Maruno-uchi in Chiyoda ward in 1991.
 Now it is a popular landmark, with its futuristic, gaudy look and the fantastic observation decks on the 45th floors of each building.

 Expansion and Redevelopment of Tokyo

 As a result, several highly-developed areas began to emerge in the neighboring prefectures.
-They are now called the “new sub-centers,” among which are “Makuhari New City Center” in Chiba Prefecture, “Saitama New Urban Center” in Saitama Prefecture, “Tukuba Science City” in Ibaraki Prefecture, and “Minato Mirai 21” in Kanagawa Prefecture.
+People sometimes call them the ‘new sub-centers’.
+Among them are Makuhari New City Center in Chiba Prefecture, Saitama New Urban Center in Saitama Prefecture, Tukuba Science City in Ibaraki Prefecture, and Minato Mirai 21 in Kanagawa Prefecture.